Barclays vs. Wells Fargo

 • Barclays has a strong BBB rating of A+ and is BBB Accredited.

-• Barclays has no maintenance fees or direct deposit requirements.
+• Barclays has no maintenance fees for its savings accounts.

 Potential Drawbacks